AnujaGajaweera/minecraft-python/README.md

 ### Gameplay

 All controls are as you would expect for the game and they can be configured in the options menu.
-Press I to open your inventory, F5 to toggle rain and F7 to take a cool isometric screenshot.
+Press I to open your inventory, F5 for third person view and F7 to take a cool isometric screenshot.

 Smelting is unique in early Indev: to get iron or gold ingots, light the dropped ores on fire or throw them in lava.